Brighton Beach station (BMT Brighton Line)

 The Brighton Beach station is an elevated express and terminal station on the BMT Brighton Line of the New York City Subway.
 It is located over Brighton Beach Avenue between Brighton 5th Street and Brighton 7th Street in Brighton Beach, Brooklyn.
 The station is served by the Q train at all times and is the southern terminal for the B train on weekdays only.

 History

 This station opened on July 2, 1878, as part of an excursion railroad—the Brooklyn, Flatbush and Coney Island Railway—to bring beachgoers from downtown Brooklyn (via a connection with the Long Island Rail Road) to the seashore at Coney Island on the Atlantic Ocean, at a location named Brighton Beach at the same time the railroad arrived.

+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

-During the 1964–1965 fiscal year, work was underway to lengthen the platforms to 615 feet to accommodate a ten-car train of 60 feet-long IND cars, or a nine-car train of 67 feet-long BMT cars.
+During the 1964–1965 fiscal year, work was underway to lengthen the platforms to 615 feet to accommodate a ten-car train of 60 feet-long cars, or a nine-car train of 67 feet-long cars.

-The station was renovated in the mid to late 1990s.
+The station was renovated during the 1990s.

 From September 8, 2002, to May 23, 2004, service was suspended west of Brighton Beach to allow rebuilding of the Coney Island–Stillwell Avenue terminal station, which had deteriorated due to the effects of salt water corrosion and deferred maintenance.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.